andreburgaud/showcert/README.md

 ### Release

-`Showcert` uses [GoReaser](https://goreleaser.com/) to cross-compile the project and deploy binaries to GitHub.
+`Showcert` uses [GoReleaser](https://goreleaser.com/) to cross-compile the project and deploy binaries to GitHub.

-To generate a local release, you can execute the following command
+To generate a local release, you can execute the following command:

 ```
 just local-release